 What about the Schubert memorial at the Freyung that was supposed to tell posterity – "that holds precious the cultural heritage of Franz Schubert" – about "the cradle of fame" in times to come?
 The memorial is gone.

-In June 2003 a complete remodeling of the house was begun on behalf of Armisola Immobilien AG.
+In June 2003, a complete remodeling of the house was begun on behalf of Armisola Immobilien AG.
 The architect DI Peter Klein completely redesigned the house into a modern office building for Deloitte Austria, preserving the original façade only above the first floor.
-Within fourteen months of construction work the symmetry of the original façade (reminiscent of the old Trattnerhof) was dissolved and the two old entrances were replaced by two entrances on the very left part of the building, at precisely the area where the Schubert memorial had been located.
-Owing to the company's plate "Deloitte" there was no space anymore for the memorial which was simply removed.
-The architects involved in the remodeling did not even think of integrating the sculpture, which had adorned the building for 74 years, into the new entrance area.
+Within fourteen months of construction work, the symmetry of the original façade (resembling the old Trattnerhof) was dissolved and the two old entrances were replaced by two entrances on the very left part of the building, at precisely the area where the Schubert memorial had been located.
+Owing to the company's plate "Deloitte", there was no space anymore for the memorial which was simply removed.
+The architects, who were involved in the remodeling, did not even think of integrating the sculpture, which had adorned the building for 74 years, into the new entrance area.
 The companies responsible for this brutal procedure are actually quite proud of their work and particularly boast about "the preservation of the original façade".
-In a booklet (deloitte: 15 antworten für kids), published for children by the architects, we find the following euphemistic statement: "Da gab es einen Architekten, den Herrn Klein, der hat das Haus gebaut, mit Kränen und starken Maschinen, und so raffiniert, dass aussen[sic!] sogar die alte schöne Fassade stehen geblieben ist, obwohl es drinnen ein ganz modernes Haus ist." ("There was an architect, Mr. Klein, who built the house with cranes and heavy machinery in such a sophisticated way that on the outside even the old beautiful façade was preserved, although inside it is a very modern building.").
-It seems possible however that the addressed children might pose the question, if there really were no nicer lights available for the lighting of the "old beautiful façade".
+In a booklet (deloitte: 15 antworten für kids), published for children by the architects, we find the following euphemistic statement: "Da gab es einen Architekten, den Herrn Klein, der hat das Haus gebaut, mit Kränen und starken Maschinen, und so raffiniert, dass aussen[sic] sogar die alte schöne Fassade stehen geblieben ist, obwohl es drinnen ein ganz modernes Haus ist." ("There was an architect, Mr. Klein, who built the house with cranes and heavy machinery in such a sophisticated way that on the outside even the old beautiful façade was preserved, although inside it is a very modern building.").
+It seems possible, however, that the addressed children might pose the question, if there really were no nicer lights available for the illumination of the "old beautiful façade".

 The remodeling of the building's façade and its merciless stripping of all "historical trinkets" was apparently carried out in full agreement with the City of Vienna and the Bundesdenkmalamt (the Federal Monuments Office), because the responsible building promoter A.C.C. proudly states on its website: "In enger Zusammenarbeit mit den zuständigen Behörden wurde die Fassade den Erfordernissen des Platzes und den umgebenden Gebäude angepasst." ("In close cooperation with the authorities in charge the façade has been adapted according to the requirements of the square and the surrounding buildings.").
 My search for the missing memorial turned out to be quite fascinating.
 I got the first hint from the general planning manager of the reconstruction and after an on-site inspection an employee of IFM (Immobilien Facility Management) confirmed my suspicion – heavy blocks of stone rarely travel far – that the Schubert memorial is now located "in safe custody of the property management in the basement of the house".

-The ignorance and blindness of local Viennese historians is exemplified by Herbert Kretschmer who in the book WIEN Musikgeschichte (Vienna: LIT Verlag, 2011[!]) wrote: "Only a memorial plaque on the house, which since the late 19th century has been used as an office building, is a reminder that an important musical site was once located here."
+The ignorance and blindness of local Viennese historians is exemplified by Dr. Herbert Kretschmer, who in the book WIEN Musikgeschichte (Vienna: LIT Verlag, 2011[!]), wrote: "Only a memorial plaque on the house, which since the late 19th century has been used as an office building, is a reminder that an important musical site was once located here."

-Of course we must not always quarrel with aesthetic principles that are uncompromisingly realized by architects.
-And yet unfortunately none of the involved designers hit upon the really not far-fetched idea to integrate this sculpture into the redesigned atrium as a symbol of the fascinating history of the building.
-(After all this is also the house, where the physician Romeo Seligmann in 1834 first made the acquaintance of Ottilie von Goethe).
+Of course, we must not always quarrel with aesthetic principles that are uncompromisingly realized by architects.
+And yet, unfortunately, none of the involved designers hit upon the really not far-fetched idea to integrate this sculpture into the redesigned atrium as a reminder of the fascinating history of the building.
+(After all this is also the house, where, in 1834, the physician Romeo Seligmann first made the acquaintance of Ottilie von Goethe).
 The observant city resident is surprised that the Bundesdenkmalamt turned a blind eye to this procedure.
-He is forced to surmise that Ursula Stenzel, the energetic Bezirksvorsteherin of Vienna's first district was prevented from devoting the necessary attention to a radical razing of a historical downtown façade by more important issues, such as the containment of Glühweinhütten and street artists.
-Should it really be true that in Vienna, the self-proclaimed "City of Culture", a monument to the greatest genius that this city has ever produced, is only an impeding piece of stone on the path of urban progress?
+He is forced to surmise that Ursula Stenzel, the then Bezirksvorsteherin of Vienna's first district, was prevented from devoting the necessary attention to a radical razing of a historical downtown façade by more important issues, such as the containment of Glühweinhütten and street artists.
+Should it really be true that in Vienna, the self-proclaimed "City of Culture", a monument to the greatest genius that this city has ever produced, is only an impeding piece of stone in the path of urban progress?

 © Dr. Michael Lorenz 2013